telerik/maui-docs/controls/conversationalUI/typing-indicator.md

 slug: chat-typing-indicator
 ---

-# .NET MAUI Conversational UI Typing Indicator
+# .NET MAUI Chat Typing Indicator

-The `TypingIndicator` functionality of Conversational UI can be used to indicate that a participant (or participants) is currently typing.
+The `TypingIndicator` functionality of RadChat can be used to indicate that a participant (or participants) is currently typing.

 By default, the `TypingIndicator` is not visible.
 As soon as its Authors (or ItemsSource) collection is updated, it is displayed with a text message indicating the authors’ names.